MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Opening-a-Page-in-the-Microsoft-Dynamics-NAV-Web-Client-by-Using-a-URL.md

 &filter='<field>'-IS-'<value>'[-AND-'<field>'-IS-'<value>']
 ```

+You must include a space or `%20` before and after the `IS`and `AND` operators.
 You can add the filter anywhere in the address after `.aspx?`.

 > [!TIP]
 >  The filter syntax for a page in the [!INCLUDE[nav_web](includes/nav_web_md.md)] is the same as a page in the [!INCLUDE[nav_windows](includes/nav_windows_md.md)], which you can see by choosing the **Copy Link to Page** action on the **Application** menu in the [!INCLUDE[nav_windows](includes/nav_windows_md.md)].